SAP-samples/manage-apis-codejam/exercises/optional-01-expose-integration-flow-api-management/README.md

 <i>API Business Hub Enterprise - Business Partners product</i>
 </p>

+> As an alternative to importing an OpenAPI spec for an Integration Flow, we can also configure Cloud Integration as an API Provider and set up OAuth for Cloud Integration in Cloud Foundry, to learn more - https://help.sap.com/docs/sap-api-management/sap-api-management/setting-up-oauth-for-cloud-integration-in-cloud-foundry?locale=en-US

 ## Send a message to the integration flow via API Management

 Now that we've created the `Request_Employee_Dependants_v1` API, we can communicate with our integration flow through API Management.